Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalVictor.md

 [Mode](https://www.cuemath.com/data/mode/)
 [Trimmed mean](https://www.investopedia.com/terms/t/trimmed_mean.asp)

-I was thinking if I could use all of them to be more accurate but I know there are some differents between them.
+I was thinking about using all of them to make my analysis more accurate, but I know there are differences between these measures.

+For example :

-For exemple, for the average if I have just one value very high it can disturb the result, for the median can counter it.
+- For the average if I have just one value very high it can disturb the result.

+- The median can counter this problem because it is less sensitive to outlier

-For the mode, I can have only the value who is very recurrent but it doesn't allow me to calculate the average for exemple but he is useless if I don't have duplicate value.
+- The mode, I can have only the value who is very recurrent but it doesn't allow me to calculate the average for exemple but he is useless if I don't have duplicate value.

-For the trimmed mean, it's a good compromise beetween the average and the median but I can do only one cut and I prefer to have some differents cut to the
+- The trimmed mean, is a good compromise between the average and the median because it removes a certain percentage of the highest and lowest values.
+However, it only allows for a single cut, and I would prefer multiple cuts.

-For the quartiles, is the hardest things to implement but it can allow me to create some groups Q1, Q2, Q3 and Q4.
+- The quartiles are a bit more complicated to implement, but they allow me to divide the data into four groups (Q1, Q2, Q3, and Q4) giving a better sense of distribution

-I know about all of this due to my Math's courses, but I learned than I can mixed all of this to be sure my user story can be done accuratly and can be reused
+I learned all of this in my math courses.
+I also learned that combining these measures can help ensure my user story is both accurate and reusable.

 04/06